Message From The President

 Welcome to the website of the Collegium Internationale Allergologicum CIA

 The founders of our organization wished to establish a society that would promote and celebrate excellence in basic science and clinical investigation in allergy and related fields.
 When the Collegium was founded in 1954, the Constitution stated (in Article 1):

 "The Collegium is an international group for the study of scientific and clinical problems in allergy and related branches of medicine and immunology.
 The Collegium aims to promote the humble spirit of scientific enquiry, friendly cooperation, good fellowship and professional relationships in the field of allergy"

 This spirit has guided the activities of the Collegium to the present day.
 With an active membership that is limited to 250 people, the Collegium has a unique role as both an international honorary society comprised of many of the best scientists in allergy and clinical immunology, drawn from both academic and biopharmaceutical settings, and a forum which fosters scientific and professional interactions among its members.
-From the beginning, the Collegium has paid special attention to identifying promising young scientists as candidates for election, and in recent years there have been additional efforts to increase the diversity of its membership, which now includes men and women from all continents but one.
+From the beginning, the Collegium has paid special attention to identifying promising young scientists as candidates for election, and in recent years there have been additional efforts to increase the diversity of its membership, which now includes men and women from across the globe.

 With kind regards,

 Stephen T. Holgate

 President, Collegium Internationale Allergologicum